PLCnext/EdgeDevices/FW_2023/Configuration/02_Network.md

 > If you want to access the internet, use X2 - LAN2.
 The default route needs to be set to "LAN2", which is shown in the last chapter below.

+>It is not allowed to assign two ports in the same subnet.
+For instance, assigning X3 to x.1.10 | X2 to x.1.11 is not allowed and will resume in network problems.

 All changes are applied after a reboot. <br>
 ![X3_X2_Settings](/FW_2023/images/X2_X3_ETH.jpg) <br>